-Solway Coast and Marine Project's takes over Speakers' Corner with an evening of nature restoration innovation, marine ecology and Gaelic songs performed by Emily Smith
+Solway Coast and Marine Project takes over Speakers' Corner with an evening of Songs and Science.
+Look forward to nature restoration innovation, marine ecology and Gaelic songs performed by Emily Smith

-The Solway Coast and Marine Project transforms Speakers' Corner into a celebration of our coastal heritage.
+The Solway Coast and Marine Project transforms Speakers' Corner into a celebration of our coastal heritage with an evening of Songs & Science.

 Award-winning folk singer Emily Smith will weave Gaelic songs of the sea throughout the evening, providing a poetic backdrop to fascinating talks about the marine life beneath Loch Ryan's surface.
 You'll hear from Tristan Hugh-Jones about why Loch Ryan's native oysters are in such high demand for conservation projects across Europe, learn about underwater ecology from Galloway Fisheries Trust, hear about the innovative research techniques being pioneered by the Scottish Association for Marine Science.

-This evening bridges the gap between our maritime past and our sustainable future, and the programme concludes with SCAMP's new film showcasing the stunning local marine environment.
+This evening of songs and science bridges the gap between our maritime past and our sustainable future, and the programme concludes with SCAMP's new film showcasing the stunning local marine environment.

 A limited number of tickets are available for those wanting to experience the full programme and Emily Smith's performances.
 However, the format is designed to welcome festival-goers throughout the evening - feel free to drop in for the talks or songs that particularly interest you, with our hosts directing you to available seating between segments.